SilasBerger/teaching-website/README.md

 ## Deployment
 ### Legacy sites
-Some legacy sites may still be available in the codebase (i.e. have a `.site-properties.ts`-file, etc.) but are no longer included in the deployment build matrix and are hence no longer being deployed on push.
+Some legacy sites may still be available in the codebase (i.e. have a `.siteProperties.ts`-file, etc.) but are no longer included in the deployment build matrix and are hence no longer being deployed on push.
 Currently, this is the case for the `lerbermatt` site.

 ### Environment secrets (GitHub Actions)
 The `build_and_deploy_sites` task in `check_build_deploy.yml` specifies the following environment: